Administration for Children's Services311Search all NYC.gov websites

 Resources

-• During the investigation, if it is determined that services are required, ACS will refer you to services and work with you to help you receive those services.
+• If it is determined that services would be helpful to your family, ACS can refer you and/or your family to services and work with you to help you receive those services.
+CPS may offer you Prevention Services or other community-based services which can include medical, mental health, benefits navigation and other services.

 Making a Determination